 The Company defines its capital as shareholders' deficiency.
 The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support the acquisition, exploration and development of mineral properties.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.
 The properties in which the Company currently has interests are in the exploration stage.
 As such, the Company has historically relied on the equity markets to fund its activities.
 In addition, the Company is dependent upon external financings to fund activities.
-In order to carry out planned exploration and pay for administrative costs, the Company will need to raise additional funds in the future until the production commences.
+In order to carry out planned exploration commences.
 The Company will continue to assess new properties and seek to acquire an interest in additional properties if management consider there is sufficient geologic or economic potential and the Company has adequate financial resources and support from investors.
 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.